awsloth/Blog/genderNeutral.md

 ### Some extras?

-CS Building has suggestions of a gender neutral toilet which does not exist on the map.
+The CS building has 2 gender neutral toilets (from what I can tell).
+One on the upper-ground floor down the corridor past the mens toilets and on the left.
+The lower-ground toilet is in the same place, but one floor down.

-The new University Station has gender neutral toilets on thr first floor next to platform one.
+The new University Station has gender neutral toilets on the first floor next to platform one.